Coder-soft/SolidBounce/README.md

 [Twitter](https://twitter.com/CCBlueX)
 </div>

-LiquidBounce is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.
+SolidBounce is a fork of LiquidBounce , is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.

 ## Issues